 What is oil paint and what's so great about it?
 It is pigment suspended in a drying oil, most commonly used is linseed oil which is derived from flax seed, obviously a natural product.
 What's great about it that it is very forgiving, it dries slowly which means it remains workable for a long time.
 Other artists may not agree with my methods but when I paint with oils, I can take a break or stop for the night, walk away from my palette, leave my brushes, then come back to it the next day (or the day after that), pick up where I left off and the painting, the palette and the brushes are just the way I left them.
 (Now that's something you can't do with acrylics!)

 What prevents many people away from giving oil painting a try is the myth that you have to use smelly, toxic turpentine or mineral spirits to thin paints and clean brushes.
 And then there's the problem of storing and disposing of the cleaning rags.

 For thinning, I use linseed oil or walnut oil.
 There are other drying oils but these are what I use for the right combination of blending and drying time.

 I try to avoid naming products but for cleaning brushes I use "The Masters Brush Cleaner and Preserver" and if I'm out of that, I use any good quality liquid dish washing detergent.
 It is worth saying that no matter what you use, my cleaning solutions or turpentine or mineral spirits, brushes will never clean up to look as good as they did when you saw them in the store.
-Pigments have different tendencies to dye so even though you knock yourself out cleaning, there is still colour on the bristles and it is permanent but will not bleed into your next project.
+Pigments have different tendencies for permanence so even though you knock yourself out cleaning, there is still colour on the bristles but don't be alarmed, the leftover colours will not bleed into your next project.

 So, don't be afraid to try oil.
 You just might like it.